Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The following K-2 visa forms are required for a K-2 visa application:

-There are other documents required which may vary from case to case.
-Contact a VisaNation Law Group K-2 visa lawyer to learn what those are.
+Other documents may be required, which vary from case to case.
+Contact a VisaNation Law Group attorney for guidance.

-As of 2024, the current processing time is 12-15 months.
+As of 2025, the current processing time for the K-2 visa is 5.7 months, according to USCIS data.
+This is the time it takes to process the I-129F.
 Note that the processing times for any visa or green card are rarely set in stone.
 These times usually vary based on the caseload of the service centre that is processing your petition.
-On average, however, the I-129F takes between four and six months to process.

-Even though premium processing (the optional service that expedites your processing time to 15 calendar days) is made available for many visas and green cards that use the I-129 and I-140 petitions, the K-2 makes use of the I-129F, which is not eligible for premium processing.
+While premium processing (the optional service that expedites your processing time to 15 calendar days) is available for many visas and green cards that use the I-129 and I-140 petitions, the K-2 involves the I-129F, which is not eligible for premium processing.

-After the K-1 visa holder gets married to a U.S. citizen, the K-2 visa holder should apply for an adjustment of status (the green card path makes sense in most cases).
+After the K-1 visa holder (fiancé) gets married to a U.S. citizen, the K-2 visa holder (child) should apply for an adjustment of status (the green card path makes sense in most cases).

 Bring Your Fiancé to the U.S. Start